dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/README.md

 ```

 ## Pretrained models
-You can find the pre-trained models on SURREAL-5k dataset in [checkpoints](checkpoints) for reproducibility.
+You can find all pre-trained models in [checkpoints](checkpoints) for reproducibility.

 ## Acknowledgement
 The implementation of DiffusionNet is based on [the official implementation](https://github.com/nmwsharp/diffusion-net).